-Cash flow totaled SEK -3.6m (SEK -1.9m) in the third quarter.
-Cash flow from operating activities for the third quarter amounted to SEK -4.4m (SEK -1.9m).
-Cash flow from financing activities for the third quarter amounted to SEK 0.8m (SEK 0.0m).
+Cash flow totaled SEK -4.5m (SEK 12.1m) in the fourth quarter.
+Cash flow from operating activities for the fourth quarter amounted to SEK -4.5m (SEK 0.4m).
+Cash flow from financing activities for the fourth quarter amounted to SEK 0.0m (SEK 11.7m).

-Cash flow during the period totaled SEK 13.4m (SEK -3.1m).
-Cash flow from operating activities during the period amounted to SEK -11.6m (SEK -9.0m).
-Cash flow from financing activities during the period amounted to SEK 25.4m (SEK 5.9m) which mainly can be attributed to the share issue, the exercise of warrants TO1 2013, and the EU support received.
+Cash flow during the period totaled SEK 8.9m (SEK 9.0m).
+Cash flow from operating activities during the period amounted to SEK -18.9m (SEK -6.6m).
+Cash flow from financing activities during the period amounted to SEK 28.3m (SEK 17.6m) which mainly can be attributed to the share issue, the exercise of warrants TO1 2013, and the EU support received.

-Kancera has been awarded a grant of 523,655 Euros from the European Union's 7th Framework Program for the A-Paraddise project that targets parasitic diseases.
+Kancera has been awarded a grant of €523,655 (which represents the first installment and 55% of the total awarded grant) from the European Union's 7th Framework Program for the A-Paraddise project that targets parasitic diseases.
 The grant is accounted for as a recognized liability until the project's interim report has been approved by the EU 20 months after the project start after which it settled against accumulated costs.
+This is expected to happen in the fourth quarter 2015..